Recombinant and Synthetic Nucleic Acid Molecules Mandatory Training for Principal Investigators

 To complete the recombinant and synthetic nucleic acids mandatory training for principal investigators, click here.
 Please note, this presentation also has an audio component.

 Once you have finished watching the training video, complete the NIH guidelines training test.
-Please then print and send the completed test to:

 Once the Environmental Health and Safety Office receives the test, it will be scored and you will be provided a certification of completion.